How to channel purpose beyond a successful career

 “The paintings are like stills from a Hollywood spectacular.”
 Ken Johnson, The New York Times, 12/17/2009

-His goal was to bring a high level of cultural and historical precision into his paintings rather than the anachronisms habitually used by other artists.
+He aimed to bring a high level of cultural and historical precision into his paintings rather than the anachronisms habitually used by other artists.

-The Brooklyn museum purchased the “Life of Christ” series for $60,000 in 1900 and periodically displays them.
+The Brooklyn Museum purchased the “Life of Christ” series for $60,000 in 1900.

 Tissot purpose in suffering